jariperttunen/VC_Conversion/CVS2GIT/README.md

 where `<project>` is (one at a time): CVSROOT,c++adt,stl-lignum,Firmament,stl-voxelspace,XMLTree,LEngine,Pine,qt-workbench,Graphics.
 The server part is optional if you have direct access to repository.

 Then do the conversion.
-The \<user\> denotes the user name, owner, of the repository files:
+The \<user\> denotes the user name, owner, of the repository files to appear in Git:
 + cvs2git --blobfile=../gitrepo/git-blob.dat --dumpfile=../gitrepo/git-dump.dat --retain-conflicting-attic-files  --username=\<user\> --fallback-encoding=ascii . >> coremodel.log

 Note that CVSROOT is mandatory. `cvs2git` needs it in conversion.
 For example for the project